TheophileChampion/ReLab/TUTORIAL.md

 ## 6. Running your First Experiment

-While, you could use the individual scripts such as `run_training` and `run_demo` manually, ReLab allows you to run entire experiments.
-An experiment automates training, evaluation, and result visualization across multiple agents, environments, and seeds.
-Here's a breakdown of what the script does:
+While you could use Poetry to train and demonstrate the policy of individual agents, ReLab enables you to run full-scale experiments.
+An experiment automates training, evaluation, and result visualization across multiple agents, environments, and random seeds.
+Here’s a breakdown of what the script does:

 1. **Training Agents**: For each combination of agent, environment, and seed, the script launches training jobs either locally or using Slurm (a workload manager for distributed systems).